 Here’s how to invest in stocks and the basics on how to get started in the stock market even if you don’t know that much about investing right now.

 So you want to begin investing in stocks?
-Here’s a five-step checklist to help get you going:
+Here’s a four-step checklist to help get you going:

 - Choose how you want to invest